 Following a Government decision to merge the Australian Defence Human Research Ethics Committee and the Department of Veterans’ Affairs Human Research Ethics Committee, the Departments of Defence and Veterans’ Affairs (DDVA HREC) was established on 1 July 2017.
 The DDVA HREC is registered with the National Health and Medical Research Council (EC00460).

-The committee meets ten times per year between February and November.
+The committee meets up to ten times per year between February and November.

 The meeting and submission dates are as follows:

 |21 May 2018||23 April 2018|

 |16 July 2018||18 June 2018|